DASH: Delegation to Autonomous Systems in Human-agent teams

-AI is hardly used by one user, nor does it take place at one particular moment.
+The challenge of distributed delegation refers to the fact that most current delegation systems assume a one-to-one relation between delegator and subordinate.
+However, an AI is hardly used by one user, nor does it take place at one particular moment.
 For example, an organization might set behavioral constraints to a system during deployment, while an operator commands the AI system to pursue a certain goal during operation.
 Both of these instructions determine the AI system’s behavior.
-Furthermore, the machine may also act as a delegator, e.g. for delegating sub-tasks to other machines or even back to humans (as is the case when humans and ma-chines work together as equal teammates).
-Most current delegation systems assume a one to one relation between delegator and subordinate.
+Furthermore, the machine may also act as a delegator, e.g. for delegating sub-tasks to other machines or even back to humans (as is the case when humans and machines work together as equal teammates).
 To be future proof, these mechanisms should be extended to enable various forms of delegation that are distributed in time and source of the command.
 The most advanced form of delegation in a Human-agent teams also allows machines to delegate tasks to humans, leading to complex delegation chains.

 The challenges of distributed delegation and meaningful human control are closely related.
 The DASH project aims at confronting these challenges by iteratively designing, prototyping and evaluating a uniform delegation system (called DASH) for controlling AI-based systems such as robots and information agents.

 The video below demonstrates DASH’s intended use.
 DASH acts as an intermediary between the human and the AI system in a human-agent team.
 DASH can be used to assign both high-level goals to the AI systems or to control the systems at a lower-level.
 The latter is possible by taking a look at how DASH breaks down the higher-level goals into tasks for the AI systems to take on and by adjusting these tasks as desired.
 Finally, it is possible for humans to use DASH to place constraints on all AI systems (such as not falling in enemy hands).